z5labs/battlebots/docs/content/research_and_development/analysis/game-mechanics/characteristics/_index.md

 - Low Speed bots must rely on durability or zone control
 - Speed differences create natural predator/prey dynamics between bot types

-## Power

-Power is the damage multiplier that determines a bot's offensive output.
-This stat scales the base damage of attacks and offensive abilities.

-**Key Properties**:
-- **Damage Multiplier**: Scaling factor applied to attack damage (TBD: placeholder 1-10)
-- **Offensive Scaling**: Higher Power means more damage per hit
-- **No Energy Cost Reduction**: Power affects damage, not action efficiency
-- **Applies to All Damage**: Affects basic attacks and damage-based abilities

-**Gameplay Impact**:
-- High Power enables burst damage strategies and quick eliminations
-- Critical for glass cannon builds (high damage, low survivability)
-- Must be balanced against Energy costs for sustained damage output
-- Low Power bots may focus on attrition or support strategies
-- Power differential determines time-to-kill in direct engagements

 ## Defense

 Defense represents a bot's ability to mitigate incoming damage.
 This stat reduces the effective damage from enemy attacks.